 Youth Internship Program

 The Youth Community Farming Internship employs local high school students in real paying summer/ seasonal jobs!
-Interns learn all aspects of organic farming, including planning, seeding, growing, tending, and harvesting.
+Interns learn all aspects of organic farming, including planting, seeding, growing, tending, and harvesting.
 They also learn life skills on how to work with a team, accomplish goals, follow instructions, and follow through with assigned tasks.

 Working with our farm-mentors, the Interns grow food for our Community Supported Agriculture (CSA) program, the Salads for Seniors program which makes fresh salads for the Meals on Wheels Program of the Ravalli County Council on Aging, community events and more.

 Call for High School Students - This is Your Moment!

 Cultivating Connections accepts applications for its Youth Farm Internship program starting the first of the year.
 This PAID internship will teach you to:

 * Be a Change-Leader!